amenzwa/clrs/README.md

       - `src/msttest.py`—tests of MST algorithms with visualisations
       - `src/ssp.py`—Bellman-Ford and Dijkstra's SSP algorithms from Chapter 22
         - `src/ssptest.py`—tests of SSP algorithms with visualisations

+The `test.py` in the project top-level directory contains the Python tests for the entire project.
+See below for the instructions on how to run theses tests from a terminal.

 # INSTALLATION